suvam-16/suvam-16.github.io/index.md

 # 📂 Enhancement Plan for the Project

-You can entire enhancememnt plan or for Event Tracking App here:
+You can aceess entire enhancememnt plan or for Event Tracking App here:
 [CS 499 Module One Assignment.docx](CS%20499%20Module%20One%20Assignment.docx)